DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/pointclouddatamanagement.rst

 scale and measures the average distance between clouds within a cylindrical projection along those normals.

-The approach is highly robust against sensor noise and surface roughness, making it the standard for detecting change in complex natural environments.
+The approach is highly robust against sensor  and surface roughness, making it the standard for detecting change in complex natural environments.
 It also provides a sign (indicating whether a surface has moved in or out) and a statistically significant level of detection to distinguish real change from